turbot/steampipe-docs/docs/faq/overview.md

 Yes.
 Steampipe deploys as a single binary, it's easy to install and use in any CI/CD pipeline or cloud shell.

+### Can I self-host Steampipe for my team?

+Yes.
+There's also [Turbot Pipes](https://turbot.com/pipes), which is built for teams and offers a free tier for developers.

 ### Where is the Dockerfile or container example?

 Steampipe can be run in a containerized setup.
 We run it ourselves that way as part of [Turbot Pipes](https://turbot.com/pipes).
 However, we don't publish or support a container definition because: